 What is PDT?

-PDT (Photodynamic thearpy) is a good method for treating multiple Solar Keratosis which are the pre-cancerous red flaky lesions that occur on the backs of hands, face, forehead & other sun exposed aras.
+PDT (Photodynamic therapy) PDT is a a very method for treating multiple Solar Keratosis which are pre-cancerous red flaky lesions that occur on the backs of hands, face, forehead & other sun exposed aras.
 PDT may also be used to treat IEC & a variety of other skin conditions, including sebaceous hyperplasia.